Advanced Master of Science in

 • Strong interaction with industry

-• Only one day per week on campus
+• Max. one day per week on campus

 Supported by: